-In FY 2019, the Y-12 Complex implemented 97 pollution prevention initiatives resulting in a reduction of more than 68.6 million lb of waste and projected cost efficiencies of more than \$19.6 million.
-Also in 2019, the Y-12 Complex diverted 52.7 percent (2.6 million lb) of municipal and 38.6 percent (65.5 million lb) of construction and demolition waste from landfill disposal through reuse and recycling.
-Also in FY 2019, more than 1,000 lb of waste generation prevention was realized by transferring materials for on-site reuse, and more than 3.29 million lb of materials were diverted from landfills into viable recycle processes.
+Y-12 continues to strive to reduce impacts on the environment through increased use of environmentally friendly products and processes and reductions in waste and emissions.
+In FY 2020, the Y-12 Complex implemented 105 pollution prevention initiatives resulting in a reduction of more than 44.2 million lb of waste and projected cost efficiencies of more than \$6.9 million.
+Also in 2020, Y-12 diverted 46.7 percent of municipal and 46.9 percent of construction and demolition waste from landfill disposal through reuse and recycle.
+In FY 2020, Y-12 diverted more than 2.4 million lb of municipal materials from landfill disposal through source reduction, reuse, and recycling.
+More than 41.2 million lb of construction and demolition materials were diverted from landfill disposal.

-The Y-12 Complex has achieved a 47 percent reduction in energy intensity as of FY 2019.
+From FY 2003 through FY 2020, the Y-12 Complex achieved a 54.1 percent reduction in energy intensity.
 Specific initiatives that helped reduce energy consumption at the Y-12 Complex include the following:

-- Completing a new, more-efficient Air Compressor Plant at the end of FY 2016 - Upgrading light fixtures with T-8 fluorescent lighting and light-emitting diodes - Replacing steam with natural gas - Upgrading chillers with new high-efficiency variable speed modes; retrofitting existing chillers with efficient controls; replacing constant-speed chilled water pumps with a variable-speed type; and replacing tower pumps, steam controls, and control valves - Replacing cooling towers
+- Completing a new, more-efficient Air Compressor Plant at the end of FY 2016 - Upgrading light fixtures with T-8 fluorescent lighting and light-emitting diodes across the entire site - Replacing steam with natural gas in areas that do not require it for process purposes - Upgrading chillers with new high-efficiency variable speed modes; retrofitting existing chillers with efficient controls; replacing constant-speed chilled water pumps with a variable-speed type; and replacing tower pumps, steam controls, and control valves - Replacing cooling towers - Adding energy meters to buildings that previously had none to better capture waste and to track savings - Upgrading heating, venting, and air conditioning systems to be compatible with Metasys, allowing for remote adjustment of louvers, dampers, set points, and motor speeds